Time zone: UTC+8 hours

 • Always keep valuables in a safety deposit box at your hotel instead of leaving them in your room

-• Remove any jewelry that may draw a thief's attention before you go out
+• Remove any jewellery that may draw a thief's attention before you go out

 • Never wear a bag or purse on your street-side shoulder in order to avoid becoming a target of the "snatch-and-ride"

-• Never carry your passport/visa, credit cards, traveler’s cheques or other travel documents in your shoulder bag or bum bag
+• Never carry your passport/visa, credit cards, traveller’s cheques or other travel documents in your shoulder bag or bum bag

 • Ensure that you are aware of the values of different local banknotes to avoid being deceived